 Students may submit their itemized expenses as soon as the purchase their flight.

 As an Organized Research Unit (ORU) of UCSD, CILAS is charged with generating cross-disciplinary research supported by extramural funding.
 The CILAS Director and staff are available to work with faculty in generating these proposals and shepherding them through the UCSD Contracts and Grants office; we can also provide limited office space in support of graduate students working on grants solicited through CILAS.

-Grad Division provides resources for finding fellowships for graduate students through the Graduate Fellowship Advisor.
+Grad Division provides resources for finding fellowships for graduate students.
+More information is available on their website.